apache/curator-site/community/submitting-pull-requests.md

 [Create your Pull Request](https://help.github.com/articles/creating-a-pull-request) against the latest revision of the files by forking the mirrored project at https://github.com/apache/curator (keep your fork in sync from then on).

 You must also create an issue in [Curator's Issue Tracker](https://github.com/apache/curator/issues) (reference the Pull Request in the issue) and create a git branch with the same name as the Issue.
-All discussion, comments, etc. regarding the Pull Request should be in the Issue Tracker and/or GitHub and not by email.
+All discussions, comments, etc. regarding the Pull Request should be in the Issue Tracker and/or GitHub and not by email.

 * Fork the Curator project from GitHub.
-* Create a branch with the same name as the GitHub Issue number (e.g. CURATOR-1234) in your fork and push it to GitHub.
+* Create a branch with the same name as the GitHub Issue number (e.g. GH-1234) in your fork and push it to GitHub.
 * Create a Pull Request in GitHub.
-The name of the Pull Request should be in the form: `[CURATOR-XXX] Summary of the Issue`.
+The name of the Pull Request should be in the form: `GH-XXX.
+Summary of the Issue` where XXX is the issue number.
 * The Pull Request should include a description with the issue number associated.

 ## Apache Contribution Guide